André Brock: Career

-Brock earned a bachelor's degree from City College of New York, a Master's degree in English rhetoric from Carnegie Mellon University, and a Ph.D. in library and information science from the University of Illinois Urbana-Champaign.
+Brock earned a bachelor's degree from City College of New York, a master's degree in English rhetoric from Carnegie Mellon University, and a Ph.D. in library and information science from the University of Illinois Urbana-Champaign.

-Brock was an assistant professor of information science at the University of Iowa from 2007–2013.
-From 2013–2018 he taught as an assistant professor at the University of Michigan.
+Brock was an assistant professor of information science at the University of Iowa from 2007 to 2013.
+From 2013 to 2018 he taught as an assistant professor at the University of Michigan.
 In 2018, he became an associate professor of media studies at Georgia Tech.
 In 2021, he founded the Project on Rhetoric of Equity, Access, Computation, and Humanities (PREACH) Lab at Georgia Tech with a grant from the University of Michigan.

 As a race and digital culture scholar, Brock's research has focused particularly on African Americans' use of new media like Twitter.
 He is an expert on Black Twitter, which has been a focus of his studies since 2012.
 In an interview for Jason Parham's 2021 Wired series "A People's History of Black Twitter", Brock said of Black Twitter: "Many immigrant communities have a form of signifying.
 But for some reason, the way Black folk do it on Twitter has really taken off and has really become definitive of what internet culture is."
 In 2024, he was one of the primary experts for the Hulu docuseries that grew out of the Wired series, titled Black Twitter: A People's History.